You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Another way to build citations is to publish online press releases.

-Here’s a case study about how we’ve used press releases with success for our Local SEO clients.
+Here’s a case study about how we’ve used press releases with success for our local SEO clients.

-8. Add Relevant Keyword-Based Content On Your Website
+8. Add Relevant Keyword-Based Content on Your Website

-If you want to improve the chances that your business will appear in these types of local results, then make sure that your website references all of the different services that you want to rank for in Google.
+If you want to improve the chances that your business will appear in these types of local results, make sure your website references all of the different services that you want to rank for in Google.

 9. Get High-Quality, Relevant Links